 At Northumbria, we embrace tomorrow.
 We pursue new thinking, forge new partnerships, create and exchange new knowledge, and find new solutions.
 Our inspirational academics, partners and students work together to tackle tomorrow’s challenges head on.
 We are ready for the future whatever it may hold.
 We are looking for future colleagues that share our ambition.

 The Department of Social Sciences is a vibrant, large team consisting of International Relations and Politics, Sociology, and Criminology and Policing.
 With over 80 members of staff across the programmes, staff teach over 2000 students on more than ten programmes.
 Criminology and Policing is the biggest team in the Department and one of the biggest criminology teams in the country with such renown scholars as Professor Pam Davies, incoming President of the British Society of Criminology.
 All criminology staff contributed to the Research and Excellence Framework 2021 submission to Social Work and Social Policy (UoA 20), which included three Impact Case Studies from criminology.
 Staff consistently are awarded research funds from the Economic and Social Research Council (i.e., Professor Mike Rowe’s Visible Policing project) and other funding bodies.
 The Department is home to the Centre for Crime and Policing and is seeking to expand its research clusters to new areas of emerging excellence from new colleagues.

-We are recruiting to a variety of criminology and crime and policing posts here at Northumbria university and are seeking ambitious, collegiate, and dynamic colleagues to join our existing team of excellent scholars in the Department of Social Sciences.
+We are recruiting to a variety of criminology and policing posts here at Northumbria University and are seeking ambitious, collegiate, and dynamic colleagues to join our existing team of excellent scholars in the Department of Social Sciences.

-For an informal discussion about the post, please contact Catherine Palmer Head of Department by email at firstname.lastname@example.org
+For an informal discussion about the post or working for Northumbria please contact Professor Tanya Wyatt, Interim Head of Department of Social Sciences and Professor of Criminology firstname.lastname@example.org or +441912274015